 Zigbee wins in speed!
 Since Zigbee uses high frequencies, it can transmit more data.
 Zigbee can reach speeds of up to 250kpbs while Z-Wave usually reaches 100kbps (almost half).

 These speeds are significantly lower than Wi-Fi and Bluetooth because Zigbee and Z-Wave devices generally do not need high data transfer speeds.
 That is because a lot of data being transmitted in smart home networks comes from sensors that only produce a small amount.

 Interoperability is one of the most critical aspects of your smart home network.
 Appliances in a home are continuously being replaced, while new devices are regularly introduced.
 It can be painfully tedious to go through a wide array of devices to find one that fits your network.
 That is why both Zigbee and Z-Wave standards are strictly maintained by their respective alliances, which also certify products.

 Zigbee is an open-source standard, which means manufacturers are free to use it in their devices without permission from the alliance.
 The way Zigbee certifications are organized also makes it harder for customers to pick a device.

-Manufacturers might certify their hardware by Zigbee and use non-certified software.
+Manufacturers may certify their hardware with Zigbee but then use non-certified software.
 Such devices are tagged as “Zigbee-ready” and might not be compatible with your home network.
-It would be best to always look for devices with the Zigbee 3.0 certification, which guarantees compliance with the latest Zigbee standard, offering better interoperability and compatibility with your home network.
+To ensure compatibility, look for devices with the Zigbee 3.0 certification, which guarantees compliance with the latest Zigbee standard, offering better interoperability and compatibility with your home network.

 On the other hand, Z-Wave is the property of Sigma Design, which also runs the Z-Wave Alliance.
 Since Z-Wave is proprietary, manufacturers have to go through stringent certification processes that ensure their devices comply with Z-Wave standards.
 This is why Z-Wave devices are far more interoperable and backward compatible.